cran/cancensus/README.md

 Data downloaded through the cansim package that comes with standard geographic attributes will typically share a common geographic ID that can be matched to Census data.

-The [tongfen package](https://mountainmath.github.io/tongfen/index.html) automates the task of obtaining cenusus variables from different census years on a common geography.
+The [tongfen package](https://mountainmath.github.io/tongfen/index.html) automates the task of obtaining census variables from different census years on a common geography.
 It is available on [Github](https://github.com/mountainMath/tongfen).

 ### Statistics Canada Attribution